Kdecherf/blog.kdecherf.com/content/2012-11-06-mount-a-luks-partition-with-a-password-protected-gpg-encrypted-key-using-systemd.markdown

 ### LUKS

-I've found [1] a script for mounting a LUKS partition with automount.
+I've found [a script](http://www.saout.de/pipermail/dm-crypt/2011-January/001467.html) for mounting a LUKS partition with automount.
 I've customized it for my own use:

 ``` bash
 #!/bin/sh